WD40andTape/MatlabRenderer/README.md

 - As the renderer runs on the CPU and uses only MATLAB code, its speed is limited.
 On a standard laptop, for a scene with 8000 faces and at a resolution of 300x300, I get around 12 fps.
 Nevertheless, for applications which don't need a high speed, having everything within MATLAB is handy.

 - Does not currently implement interpolated face colors (from colored vertices) or lighting.

+- If the user has a camera intrinsic matrix, rather than a projection matrix, e.g., when simulating a camera calibrated in MATLAB, the ProjectionMatrix class can be used to convert this to the necessary format.

 ## Compatibility